ud-team/phalena/README.md

-# Phalena, a shiny new look for Cydia
+# Phalena, a shiny new look for Phalena
-Phalena is a project by UD-Team to modernise the looks of Cydia.
-Phalena may look different, but at its core it's still the ultra-stable Cydia everyone knows and loves.
+Phalena is a project by UD-Team to modernise the looks of Phalena.
+Phalena may look different, but at its core it's still the ultra-stable Phalena everyone knows and loves.
 ## Current features
 To Be Done
 ## Planned features